imorpha/notes/content/📚 Sources/2024-01-29/The Art of Game Design- A Book of Lenses - Game studies Wiki - Fandom.md

 ---
-date: 2024-01-22T17:19:50.000Z
+date:
 omnivore: https://omnivore.app/me/the-art-of-game-design-a-book-of-lenses-game-studies-wiki-fandom-18d31099618
 author:
-"tags:": ARTICLE
-draft: false
 id: 6c6e3039-b5b1-418f-9ba2-f352dfc52c4e
 ---

+#obsidian
-Author: Jesse Schell
+Author:

 [Read Original](https://game-studies.fandom.com/wiki/The_Art_of_Game_Design:_A_Book_of_Lenses)

 # My Highlights

-## Chapter 1: In the Beginning, There is the Designer
+- Chapter 1: In the Beginning, There is the Designer ^ab6f165f

 - However, the skill most important to Schell is listening – the empathy and attention any good game designer needs to give to their design team, their audience, their games, their clients, and themselves ^6c6c3477

-## Chapter 2: The Designer Creates an Experience
+- Chapter 2: The Designer Creates an Experience ^c5b0ec8e

 - the end goal of games: the experiences they create ^d05b61c4